nikolasstow/MarvelQuery/docs/utility-types.md

 ## Endpoints {#endpoint}

-In the MarvelQuery library, the endpoint is split into an array by slashes.
+In the MarvelQuery library, the endpoint is split into a tuple by slashes.
 These three parts determine what you are looking for and what data you will receive:

 1. **First element:** Specifies the type of the subject of your query.
 This is the only required element, allowing you to search the entire Marvel API for items of that type.
 2. **Second element:** Represents an ID, querying a specific item of the data type specified in the first element (e.g., 1009466).